TaillessSheep/BCI/README.md

   - 06/09/2018: The software for the g.tech headset is finally arrived.
 Basic data data acqusition is already understood.
 Currently working on formating the data for the convenience of later processing.

   - 06/21/2018: Summary of the past two weeks.
 Encounter sseveral issues: 1.
 The data recorded does not make sence(in time domain the data is just either a straight line or some smooth curve, nothing likes a EEG signal in time domain) 2.
-The MATLAB API from g.tec can not initiate data acqusition on my PC and laptop(the first computer used the API is Mahsa's PC, so could be a "no using on a second computer" issue).
-PNT: 1.
+The MATLAB API from g.tec can not initiate data acqusition on my PC and laptop(the first computer used the API is Mahsa's PC, so could be a "no using on a second computer" issue). _PNT_: 1.
 We are sending a E-mail to the technical support in g.tec for both of the issue just mentioned; 2.
 Taking a closing look at the data we collected and see if we can figure anything.

+  - 06/27/2018: Got the basic processing algorithm from Mahsa.
+So far it is not performing very ideal.
+On the other hand, the g.NEEDaccess MATLAB API is not compatible with the latest version, R2018a, of MATLAB.
+The known compatible versions are R2015 and R2017b.
+The rest are not tested(don't know work or not, but I think it should be fine for all version between R2015 and R2017).
+The data display on the g.NEEDaccess - Demo Client after applying filter and notch seems pretty good for most of the channels with a few not showing anything.
+However, while using the MATLAB API, the data collected is a bit disappointing.
+For most of the channels, the data is just a smoth curve.
+Even for the channels that looks like a EEG, some how the data has a declining trend, which seem more like a backgroud noise.
+I believe this is due to the fact that there is more to know about the configuration on the API. _PNT_: Play with the configuration.